18F/delivery-assurance/docs/adr/repo-and-board-structure.md

 Adding a GitHub action to automatically add issues to the shared Projects board means every single issue will be added.
 This means the Team Lead and Executive Sponsor will have to prioritize, and maybe delete some issues from the Projects board that are superfluous in some way.
-Since the team will be doing backlog grooming at the start of every iteration to ensure priority and expertise, that seems like a safer way of intaking work from different repos.
+Since the team will be doing backlog refinement at the start of every iteration to ensure priority and expertise, that seems like a safer way of intaking work from different repos.

 We want to ensure that the Leadership Team does not get bogged down in backlog grooming.